 - Motion sickness.
 Cold sweat is a symptom of motion sickness, says the National Health Service.

 - Chronic medical conditions.
 Unexplained sweating may be a sign of a variety of medical conditions, like coronary heart disease, according to the Cleveland Clinic.

 All the above conditions can be accompanied by cold sweats.
-In many cases, the actual cause is stimulation of the sweat glands from the sympathetic, or fight-or-flight, nervous system that is more active in response to stress, injuries, exhaustion or illness.
+In many cases, the actual cause is stimulation of the sweat glands from the sympathetic, or fight-or-flight,

 How Do You Manage Cold Sweats?

 Cold sweats can be caused by many things, and taking care of them depends on what caused them in the first place.
 In cases related to acute medical conditions and illnesses, you should seek a doctor to treat those conditions before worrying about your sweat.
 If it's a case of stress or nerves, anything you can do to reach a state of calm will be helpful.
 For example, sign up for yoga classes, rehearse your presentation until you have it down pat, and review some topics (other than the weather!) to chat about on your next date.
 In addition to all that, choosing a strong antiperspirant will help keep you dry, fresh and ready to tackle whatever life throws your way.

 This article was brought to you by Colgate-Palmolive Company, the makers of Speed Stick products.
 The views and opinions expressed by the author do not reflect the position of the Colgate-Palmolive Company.